 - The family members’ suffering and mental anguish

 Proving damages in a wrongful death case requires a thorough assessment of the economic losses expected to be incurred, and a dollar value must be placed on the surviving family members’ non-financial losses.
-These are both steps with which an experienced attorney can help, and families must have a clear understanding of their total losses before entertaining any settlement offers from the insurance companies.
+These are both steps with which an experienced personal injury lawyer can help, and families must have a clear understanding of their total losses before entertaining any settlement offers from the insurance companies.

 Survival Actions to Recover Fatal Accident Victims’ Losses